 Some people see making soft- and hard-boiled eggs as a bit of a lottery.
 Those who like soft-boiled eggs often end up with a runny mess and uncooked whites, while those who like hard-boiled eggs end up with an unattractive green ring around dry yolks.

-Over the years, we’ve tried every method for boiling eggs perfectly, having scoured countless cookbooks to doing hours of internet research.
+Over the years, we’ve tried every method for boiling eggs perfectly, having scoured countless cookbooks and spent many hours dong internet research.
 We’ve marked up endless fresh eggs with cooking times and stuck myriad post-it notes to cutting boards.
 And, yes, we’ve eaten a lot of egg sandwiches during my research.

 Even if you’re not a breakfast eggs person and prefer to slurp a noodle soup or tuck into a plate of pancakes, it’s still handy to learn how to boil eggs perfectly.
 We use soft-boiled eggs in our creamy curried egg sandwiches and semi hard-boiled eggs in our ohn no khao swe recipe for the wonderful Burmese chicken coconut noodle soup.

 So, here’s my guide to how to boil eggs perfectly every time.